emm792/ML---2565-Project/README.md

 - If you run training of both **models at the same time**, repository structure will be different.

 # Pretrained model and Samples:
 Pre-trained models and audio samples will be added at a later date.
 You can however check some primary insights of the model performance (at early stages of training) [here](https://github.com/Rayhane-mamah/Tacotron-2/issues/4#issuecomment-378741465).
-THIS IS VERY OUTDATED, I WILL UPDATE THIS SOON

 # Model Architecture:
 <p align="center">